tbma79/sane/content/publication/sdn-stream/index.md

 ---
-title: sdn stream
+title: On SDN-Enabled Online and Dynamic Bandwidth Allocation for Stream Analytics
-subtitle: On SDN-Enabled Online and Dynamic Bandwidth Allocation for Stream Analytics
+subtitle: ""
 publication_types:
   - "2"
 authors:
   - admin
-doi: 10.1109/JSAC.2017.2659038
+doi: 10.1109/JSAC.2019.2927062
 publication: "In *IEEE Journal on Selected Areas in Communications, Volume 37,
   Issue: 8, pp. 1688 - 1702*"
 publication_short: In *IEEE Journal on Selected Areas in Communications (JSAC)*